-The U.S. programmatic advertising market is expected to grow from \$65 billion in 2018 to \$140 billion in 2022, a 21% CAGR, according to eMarketer, a market research company that provides insights and trends related to digital marketing, media, and commerce.
+The U.S. programmatic ad media market is expected to reach \$116 billion in 2021, according to eMarketer, a market research company that provides insights and trends related to digital marketing, media, and commerce.
 We focus on ad buyers and believe that our solutions will accelerate the shift of advertising budgets to programmatic advertising.

 Our total revenue was \$108.4 million and \$164.9 million for the fiscal years ended December 31, 2018 and 2019, respectively, representing an increase of 52%.
 We recorded a net loss of \$25.5 million and Adjusted EBITDA loss of \$7.5 million for the fiscal year ended December 31, 2018 compared with net income of \$9.9 million and Adjusted EBITDA of \$24.7 million for the fiscal year ended December 31, 2019.
-Our total revenue was \$112.9 million and \$108.8 million for the nine months ended September 30, 2019 and 2020, respectively, representing a decrease of 4%.
-We recorded net income of \$4.5 million and Adjusted EBITDA of \$15.3 million for the nine months ended September 30, 2019 compared with net income of \$7.8 million and Adjusted EBITDA of \$16.2 million for the nine months ended September 30, 2020.